Global Business Case Competition 2017 Champions: Universidad Panamericana Guadalajara.

 Q: Can I bring my own laptop and use it on campus?

-A: Yes, you are required to bring your own laptops as we will not be providing laptops.
-You may not use your personal computer for the presentations on Saturday.
+A: Yes, you are required to bring your own laptops as we will not be providing them.
+You will need your laptop for the short case analysis on Wednesday.
+You may not use your personal computer for the long case presentations on Saturday.
 GBCC laptops or podium computers will be provided on Saturday for each presentation room.
 You will bring your presentation on a USB drive.

 Q: What peripheral equipment is needed?